Haakjvork/musicbee-sync-lastfm-playcount/README.md

 **Query multiple artists**.
 When checked, if multiple values of 'Artist' are present, each of them will be queried.

 **Sync 'loved track' ♥ from Last.fm**

+**Update when**.
+You can choose to update the playcount when it different or just when LastFm value is higher.

 ## Example about normalization